Automated Fact-Checking for Assisting Human Fact-Checkers: What Technology Currently Offers

+\emph{Explainable approaches}, also known as \emph{reference-based approaches}, are more relevant to assisting human fact-checkers.
+They verify the input claim against a trusted source such as tables \cite{ChenWCZWLZW20} or a database~\cite{AhmadiLPS19}, or using inference over a knowledge graph, possibly while also using Horn rules~\cite{Gad-Elrab:2019:TTF:3308558.3314126}.
+This includes two approaches that we discussed above: finding previously fact-checked claims that can verify the input claim~\cite{shaar:knownlie_2020}, and fact-checking it against Wikipedia~\cite{thorne-etal-2018-fact,nie2019combining}.

+\emph{Non-explainable approaches} make a prediction based on the content of documents retrieved from the Web~\cite{popat2016credibility,karadzhov-etal-2017-fully,augenstein-etal-2019-multifc}, or on social media by modeling the message and its propagation, the users and their reactions over time, links to media sites, etc. \cite{10.1145/1963405.1963500,Shu:2017:FND:3137597.3137600,Vosoughi1146,FANG:2020}.
+This further includes analysis of the language used in the claims based on lexicons such as LIWC~\cite{rashkin-etal-2017-truth}, or using perplexity analysis \cite{Madotto:2021:perplexity}.
+Fact-checking has also been done using masking in BERT-style transformers \cite{lee-etal-2020-language}.

-While automatic verification is hard, there are promising results for different kind of claims.
-For example, an explicit claim about a numerical value, such as ``In 2017, global electricity demand grew by 3\%'', can be verified automatically with access to official statistics.
-Recent work has also shown that text reporting the results of complex formula can be automatically verified~\cite{KaragiannisSPT20}.
-Success here also depends on the availability of reliable data, presented in a consistent format, and this varies widely between countries and between fields.
-Similarly, simple claims can be verified with promising accuracy results when good evidence is available, for example for entities popular on the Web~\cite{augenstein-etal-2019-multifc}.
-Most of these methods are based on machine learning algorithms that are trained on existing annotated corpora of claims, such as those in the FEVER challenges~\cite{thorne-etal-2018-fact}.
+While automatic verification is hard, there are promising results for certain kinds of claims.
+For example, an explicit claim about a numerical value, such as ``\emph{In 2017, global electricity demand grew by 3\%.}'', can be verified automatically using official statistics, even when this requires applying a complex formula~\cite{KaragiannisSPT20}.
+Success here depends on the availability of reliable data, presented in a consistent format, which varies widely between countries and fields.
+Similarly, simple claims can be verified with promising accuracy when good evidence is available, e.g.,~for popular entities on the Web~\cite{augenstein-etal-2019-multifc}.

+While the accuracy and the scope of automated fact-checking algorithms keeps improving, two problems prevent their adoption in fact-checking organizations.
+First, even on the original datasets, their effectiveness is not high enough to allow automatic decisions.
+Second, most claims in the public realm are more complex, e.g.,~that COVID-19 vaccines have been developed too quickly and are still experimental.\footnote{\url{http://fullfact.org/online/covid-19-survival-rate-less-998/}}